jakub-deka/review_demos/jupyter_demos/prompts/prompt-review-themes.md

 3. Identify key issue that was brought up in each review.
 This could be positive or negative thing.

-4. Aggregate the issues encountered and summarise the type of the issues in a table with no more than 10 categories.
-Calculate how many reviews fallen into each category.
+4. Draft a short summary of the key issues in the reviews provided.

-5. Draft a short summary of the key issues in the reviews provided
+5. Write a summary of all the NEGATIVE reviews too, as these can be insightful.

 # OUTPUT INSTRUCTIONS